 Life after Graduation

 Whatever career goals a student has, the University strives to open the doors of opportunity both in Brussels, and beyond.
-To that end UKB has engaged the services of key2advance, a career advice and coaching organisation, to provide advice tailored to the needs of each individual student.
+To that end BSIS has engaged the services of key2advance, a career advice and coaching organisation, to provide advice tailored to the needs of each individual student.

 Students at the University of Kent's Brussels campus undertake a one-year MA or LLM degree with a wide variety of career goals in mind.
 Some have their sights on a job at an EU institution, such as the European Commission or European Parliament.
 Others also hope to remain in Brussels, but intend to work for a public relations firm, a non-governmental organisation (NGO) such as the International Crisis Group or Human Rights Watch, or in other public policy jobs.

 A large number of students, however, arrive with no intention of remaining in Brussels or even working in Europe: they recognise that studying in our richly international environment not only gives them a comparative advantage if they return home, but also provides them with more credibility if they venture into the developing world.
 People whose knowledge of the world is limited to television and tourism, after all, lack a certain credibility when describing or advising on international events.
 Employers in the private, charitable, and government sectors realise this, and increasingly value the cultural flexibility (and often foreign language skills) which study in such cosmopolitan surroundings inherently provides.